google-ar/WebARonTango/README.md

   enable_nacl = false
   remove_webcore_debug_symbols = true

-  # Other args you may want to set:
-  is_clang = true
-  symbol_level = 1  # Faster build with fewer symbols. -g1 rather than -g2
   ```
 9. Copy and paste all the content from the `chromium/src` folder inside this repository to the `~/chromium/src` folder just created in the step number 2 above.
 Override every possible conflict that may arise if you use the file explorer by merging and replacing.
 You can use the following command line too: `cp -r PATH_TO_THIS_REPOS_SRC_FOLDER/* ~/chromium/src`.
 10. Prepare to build: `~/chromium/src$ gn args out/webar_57.0.2987.5`. **NOTE**: once the command is executed, the vi editor will show you the content of the `args.gn` file just edited a few steps before.
 Just exit by pressing ESC and typing colon and `q` with an exclamation mark = `:q!`.